 We apply the practical expedient available under ASC 606 that permits us not to disclose the value of unsatisfied performance obligations for contracts with an original expected length of one year or less.
-As of October 31, 2022, we do not have any unsatisfied performance obligations for contracts greater than one year.
+As of July 31, 2023, we do not have any unsatisfied performance obligations for contracts greater than one year.

 Costs incurred to obtain a contract are not material.
-These costs are generally employee sales commissions, which are expensed as incurred and included in selling, general and administrative expense in the unaudited condensed consolidated statements of operations and comprehensive income (loss).
+These costs are generally employee sales commissions, which are expensed as incurred and included in selling, general and administrative expense in the unaudited condensed consolidated statements of income (loss) and comprehensive income (loss).